barbinimichael/Kick/BackEnd/README.md

 ## Deployment

-This project has been deployed at https://quiet-inlet-83310.herokuapp.com/ using Heroku.
+This project has been deployed at https://api.kick-share.com using Route 53 and EC2 from Amazon Web Service.
 Configured with HTTPS encryption.
-It has a PostgreSQL database storing all data.
+It has a mySQL database storing all data.

 ## Technologies